matter-labs/zksync-era/docs/specs/the_hyperchain/shared_bridge.md

   bridges are the `WETH` and `ERC20` bridges.

   - The pair on L2 is deployed from L1.
-The hash of the factory dependencies is stored on L1, and when a hyperchain wants to register, it can passes it in for deployment, it is verified, and the contract is deployed on L2.
+The hash of the factory dependencies is stored on L1, and when a hyperchain wants to register, it can pass it in for deployment, it is verified, and the contract is deployed on L2.
 The actual token contracts on L2 are deployed by the L2 bridge.

   ```